 Dr. Jean Gardy Marius is a Haitian Doctor who was born in Haiti in 1969, and obtained his Medical Degree in the Dominican Republic.
 Dr. Marius traveled to Germany where he had a medical practice for many years and obtained a degree in International Health.
 After seventeen years away from Haiti, he returned in 2006 to work in his country and has developed one of the most innovative concepts of global health based on the social determinants of health.
 His concept aims to not only alleviate the suffering of people in Haiti, but also to tackle the chronic poverty they face.
 In 2013, he obtained a Master Degree in Global Health from Manchester University in England.
 His experience has proved that the socials determinants of health can be used as an engine of development to improve the living conditions of the most vulnerable people living in the rural areas of Haiti.
 He has published many articles on the inequality of health and challenges of implementing global health in the developing countries.
 One of his most recent articles is titled "Helping Haiti Help Itself Leads to Independence from Agencies and Humanitarian Aid Organizations."
 OSAPO Haiti (web log), June 4 , 2017. https://osapohaitiblog.wordpress.com/2017/06/04/helping-haiti-help-itself-leads-to-independence-from- agencies-and-humanitarian-aid-organizations/.
 In 2015, Dr. Marius was invited to talk at the "Global Health & Innovation Conference" at Yale University and in 2016, at the University of Alberta in Edmonton, Canada.
 He created his own organization called OSAPO and developed one of the most attractive programs of global health and global social medicine where hundreds of American students visit every year.
 His organization is now working with multiple universities in the United States in order to facilitate American students experiencing another side of global health in the developing countries.

-He organizes over 20 teams of missionaries each year who provide free medical services including, but definitely not limited to, pediatrics, ophthalmology, and obstetrics/gynecology.
-Steve’s goal is to leave a legacy of hope for the people of Migori, Kenya.
+He organizes over 22 teams of missionaries each year who provide affordable medical/surgical services including, pediatrics, ophthalmology, ENT, general surgery and gynecology.
+Steve’s goal is to leave a legacy of hope for the people of western Kenya.